crisnavarrete/crisnavarrete/README.md

 ## About me
 I’m Cristián Navarrete, an interdisciplinary environmental social scientist

-My work sits at the intersection of science & technology studies, medical sociology, and populations health.
+My work sits at the intersection of science & technology studies, medical sociology, and population's health.
 With a focus on how large-scale socio-technical change shapes communities’ wellbeing and environments.

 - 📍 Oxford (UK)
 - 📫 cristian.navarreteoyanedel@anthro.ox.ac.uk